KavrakiLab/motion_bench_maker/README.md

  - Benchmark script: Loads a problem set, and benchmarks for a specific set of planners in geometric or sensed scenes.

 ```
-# To download all 40 prefabricated dataset:
+# To download the prefabricated dataset:
 cd problems
 ./download.sh all

 # ...
-Alternatively you can generate new dataset from the configuration files.
+Alternatively you can generate a new dataset from the configuration files.
 # For a detailed explanation of each the parameters see the launch files in  launch/
-# To Generate a dataset with sensed and geometric representations under using the specificiation in configs/problem/box_fetch.yaml
+# To generate a dataset with sensed and geometric representations under using the specificiation in configs/problem/box_fetch.yaml
 roslaunch motion_bench_maker generate.launch sensed:=true config:="package://motion_bench_maker/configs/problems/box_fetch.yaml" dataset:="package://motion_bench_maker/problems/box_fetch/"

 # Visualize the created problems in Rviz